Alamofire/Alamofire/Documentation/Usage.md

 > All examples require `import Alamofire` somewhere in the source file.

+> For examples of use with Swift's `async`-`await` syntax, see our [Advanced Usage](https://github.com/Alamofire/Alamofire/blob/master/Documentation/AdvancedUsage.md#using-alamofire-with-swift-concurrency) documentation.

 This is actually one form of the two top-level APIs on Alamofire's `Session` type for making requests.
 Its full definition looks like this:

 ```swift